estruyf/blog-content/content/posts/2023-08-28-the-playwright-reporter-for-github-actions.md

 The reporter is also customizable, offering options such as detailed views and error displays.
 Dive into the [GitHub Actions reporter documentation](https://github.com/estruyf/playwright-github-actions-reporter) for a comprehensive understanding.

-Give it a try and let me know your experiences.
+Give it a try, and let me know your experiences.
 Feedback and suggestions are always appreciated!